Updated Aug. 27, 2015, to reflect information about a second model, the Ford Bronco.

 Tipping the scales near 4,500 pounds, the double cab 4×4 truck measures 126.8 inches between the wheels and is 210.9 inches long by 72.8 inches wide by 71.5 inches tall.
 It comes equipped with ventilated disc brakes up front and drum brakes at the rear.

 The front double wishbone suspension system is composed of MacPherson strut, coil spring, and hydraulic double acting shock absorbers.
-A leaf spring arrangement with hydraulic double acting shock absorbers constitute the rear suspension.
+A leaf spring arrangement with hydraulic double acting shock absorbers constitutes the rear suspension.

 Photos courtesy of the Ford Motor Company.